msikma/ceegee/readme.md

 CeeGee
 ======

-Small C project that I'm working on to teach myself the language.
+Small C game that I'm working on to teach myself the language.
 This is designed for MS-DOS, meaning you need DJGPP to compile it.

 This project is still in the very early stages and doesn't work yet!